01mf02/computers-spaceflight/src/Biblio.md

 office files.
 No reason was given.
-In the face of the existence of the actual documents, I thought it was foolish to speculate on any matters possibly contained within them, as a later historian can examine the materials after they are retired-assuming, that is, that they are not destroyed beforehand.
+In the face of the existence of the actual documents, I thought it was foolish to speculate on any matters possibly contained within them, as a later historian can examine the materials after they are retired---assuming, that is, that they are not destroyed beforehand.

 Personal contacts at the Lab were among the most satisfying I had in all